takove/deep-lawn-wiki/src/pages/docs/services-tab.md

 |:--:|
 | *Default Lawn Search Measurement Options* |

 Next, select what type of measurement will be used to price your service.
 By default new services will be Lawn Search Type Services.
-Measurements Lawn and Lot area are always available.
+The measurements of the Lawn Area and Lot Area are always available.

 | ![Additional Add-on Measurements](https://i.imgur.com/EorHdjX.png) |
 |:--:|
 | *Additional Add-on Measurements* |

-House Footprint & Perimeter & House Square Footage are available as Add-ons at the additional cost of $0.15 per search.
+House Footprint & Perimeter & House Square Footage measurements are available as Add-ons at the additional cost of $0.15 per search.

 | ![Search Type Toggle & Snow Product Measurements](https://i.imgur.com/WfZKbXc.png) |
 |:--:|